Virat Kohli: Personal life

 Kohli's romantic association with Bollywood actress Anushka Sharma, which commenced in 2013, earned the duo the moniker of "Virushka".
 During an interview with Graham Bensinger, Kohli divulged that he had encountered Sharma for the first time, when they were both were engaged in a promotional shoot for Clear shampoo.
 Their union since then has attracted significant media interest, with persistent rumours and speculations swirling around in the press, as both parties remained reticent about publicly discussing the relationship.
-On 11 December 2017, the couple exchanged nuptials in an intimate ceremony held in Florence, Italy, becoming one of the most talked-about celebrity couples in the country.
-On 11 January 2021, the couple had their first child, a daughter, who was named Vamika.
-On 15 February 2024, the couple welcomed their second child, a son named Akaay.
+On 11 December 2017, the couple exchanged vows in an intimate ceremony held in Florence, Italy, becoming one of the most talked-about celebrity couples in India.
+On 11 January 2021, the couple had their first child, a daughter.
+On 15 February 2024, the couple welcomed their second child, a son.

 In 2018, Kohli disclosed that he had made the decision to adopt a vegetarian diet in an effort to alleviate the symptoms of a cervical spine issue caused by elevated levels of uric acid.
 This condition was impacting his finger movements, and thus, affecting his performance as a batsman.
 He made a conscious effort to abstain from consuming meat, as part of his regimen for maintaining optimal health.
 He has since clarified that his dietary choices do not align with a vegan lifestyle and he continues to consume dairy products.
 Kohli is widely recognized for his physical fitness and intense training regimen.
 He has been an advocate of leading a healthy lifestyle, which involves regular exercise and a nutritious diet.
 His hard work and discipline in this area have earned him the reputation of being one of the fittest cricketers in the world.

 Kohli has acknowledged a belief in superstitions, and owns various lucky charms and rituals that he feels bring him good fortune on the cricket field.
 This includes wearing of black wristband and a single pair of gloves.
 Furthermore, Kohli has been observed sporting a kara, a traditional bangle often worn for religious or spiritual purposes, on his right arm since 2012.
 In addition to the previously mentioned superstitions, Kohli has also established the ritual of consistently donning white shoes on the cricket field.
 He has a number of tattoos, including of the Hindu deity Shiva, the names of his parents, and his ODI and Test match cap numbers.